-“Since 1914 the British government has been trying to make Nigeria into one country,” Alhaji Abubakar Tafawa Balewa said, “but the Nigerian people themselves are historically different in their backgrounds, in their religious beliefs and customs, and do not show themselves any signs of willingness to unite...
+“Since 1914, the British has been trying to make Nigeria into one country,” Alhaji Abubakar Tafawa Balewa said, “But the Nigerian people themselves are historically different in their backgrounds, in their religious beliefs and customs, and do not show themselves any signs of willingness to unite...
 Nigerian unity is only a British invention.”

-The recent proclamation of northern youths and the ultimatum given to Igbo people to vacate the north within three months shed much needed light on why Nigeria is not, and will never be, one united nation.
+The recent proclamation of Northern youths and the ultimatum given to Igbo people to vacate the North within three months, shed much needed light on why Nigeria is not, and will never be one united nation.
 There is no mystery as to how we got to this point.
 There is also no mystery as to who to blame.
 There is no need for conspiracy theories.
-The polarization of public life exacerbated by government corruption and incompetence has become so tense it led to widespread civil disorder, culminating in chaos and crises.
+The polarisation of public life exacerbated by government corruption and incompetence has become so tense, it led to widespread civil disorder, culminating in chaos and crises.

-How can the proponents of one Nigeria explain the humiliation and insult heaped on Vice President Osinbajo when the Chief of Thief Abba Kyari referred to him as “Coordinator of National Affairs” instead of Vice President?
+How can the proponents of one Nigeria explain the humiliation and insult heaped on Vice President, Yemi Osinbajo, when the Chief of Thief, Abba Kyari, referred to him as “Coordinator of National Affairs” instead of Vice President?
 The freest and fairest presidential election in our history was won by MKO Abiola.
-The election was annulled by a northerner.
+The election was annulled by a Northerner.
 He was robbed of the presidency and he was killed.
 If Osinbajo and Abiola were Hausas, nothing of such would have happened to them.
 Examples of such second class treatment abound.
-We need not bury our heads in the sand like the proverbial ostrich as if all is well with a troubled and traumatized nation suffering from history of division and disunity.
+We need not bury our heads in the sand like the proverbial ostrich as if all is well with a troubled and traumatised country suffering from history of division and disunity.